-Cellular Mode: LTE, 3G, and 2G.
+Cellular Mode: LTE, 3G, or 2G.

-Mode: PPP or PPP - Addresses Only.
+Mode: IP Mode, PPP or PPP-Addresses Only.

-Protocol Support: Choose from IPv4 or IPv6.
-If you choose IPv6, also enter the Connect
+Protocol Support (only available when you choose PPP-IP Passthrough): Choose from IPv4 or IPv6.
+If you choose IPv6, also enter the Connect Timeout.

-Timeout.

 Signal: Current signal strength of the cellular link.
 Mouse hover provides dBm value.